zanderteller/dqm/docs/user_guide.rst

 Multiple clusters that have separated during DQM evolution become very easy to tell apart.

-DQM's primary tool for numerical separation of clusters is the :func:`extract_manifolds <dqm.utils.extract_manifolds>` utility function.
+DQM's primary tool for numerical separation of clusters is the :func:`get_clusters <dqm.utils.get_clusters>` utility function.
 You can also use any other conventional clustering algorithm, or even just separate by area of space (by setting thresholds in one or several data dimensions).

-Note that different clusters, and different numbers of clusters, can be extracted from different frames within a given DQM evolution; see the Quick Start guide's section on `Using extract_manifolds <quick_start.html#using-extract-manifolds>`_ for a clear example.
+Note that different clusters, and different numbers of clusters, can be extracted from different frames within a given DQM evolution; see the Quick Start guide's section on `Using get_clusters <quick_start.html#using-get-clusters>`_ for a clear example.

 1-D Extended Structures as Subclusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^